ariss-usa/STAR/README.md

 The purpose of this project is to prepare and familiarize students with remote communications before their contact with the International Space Station.
 [Learn more about ARISS!](https://www.ariss.org/)

-## Use ##
+## Usage ##
-If you would like to control your own mBot locally, you must follow the instructions in the firmware folder; then, complete the installation instructions below.
+To control your mBot using this app, you simply need to plug the Bluetooth dongle into the device running the application, and turn on the mBot.
-If you don't have your own mBot or you only want to control remote mBots, skip the firmware folder instructions and just follow the installation instructions below.
+The mBot's flashing blue light should turn to a solid blue light to indicate successful pairing.
+Click the pair dropdown -> Select the Bluetooth dongle's COM port -> click pair.
+To send commands, select a robot (select the COM port for local control) and enter time, direction, and power values, then hit the send button.

 ## Installation (FOR DEVELOPERS) ##
 1. Download or clone this repository